Peter Wilfred James: Career

 In 1955 he was employed by London's Natural History Museum initially as a summer student and then as a lichen specialist.
 After his National Service James spent his career there and became a deputy Keeper of Botany.
+He became a central figure in British lichenology, nurturing and developing the field for approximately thirty years.
+One of his early ambitions was to produce an updated lichen checklist to align British nomenclature with Continental standards, a task he approached with considerable dedication.
 During his career he had a central role in the development of lichenology in the UK.
 He built up the lichen collections to be a major international resource as well as expanding the expertise and collaborations within the museum.
 He collaborated with Dougal Swinscow, who had a key role in developing lichenology in the UK in the late 1950s.
+Their collaboration extended beyond formal work, with regular lunchtime meetings in London and joint field excursions to remote areas including Inchnadamph, Assynt, Connemara and south-west Ireland, where they documented rare Atlantic lichen species.
 As well as mentoring and collaborating with new lichenologists, he published extensively and was active in forming an academic community.
 His influence was felt by the lichenologists Oliver Gilbert, David Hawksworth, Mark Seaward, Pat Wolseley and Brian Fox.

-James was also important in the founding of several scientific organisations and journals about lichenology.
-James was one of those involved in founding the British Lichen Society and was the first editor of The Lichenologist (1958 - 1977).
-He was a founder member, acting treasurer and first president of the International Association for Lichenology and co-ordinated its first field meeting in the Austrian Alps in 1971.
+At the Natural History Museum, James created what many considered the spiritual home of lichenology in Britain.
+He welcomed visitors to the herbarium with characteristic courtesy, often greeting them with "Now, is there anything I can get for you?" before providing desk space where they could examine specimens or receive assistance with identification.
+He was known for his accessibility and genuine interest in the work of others, providing encouragement to newcomers and experienced lichenologists alike.
+He acknowledged significant support in his early career from Ursula Duncan, who lent him reference materials and with whom he later collaborated extensively.